-DKT Pakistan started sales in November of 2012, and during this short two month period DKT Pakistan sold 1.3 million condoms and 2,800 IUDs.
-These figures translate to 24,546 CYPs, and offer a glimpse of the exciting future for DKT’s programming in Pakistan.
+DKT Pakistan started sales in November of 2012, and in its first full year of sales in 2013, DKT Pakistan sold over 4 million condoms and 28,000 IUDs.
+These figures translate to 283,562 CYPs, and offer a glimpse of the exciting future for DKT’s programming in Pakistan.

 For more information:

 Address: Office #604, 6th floor, Clifton Diamond Building, Plot No. BC-10, Block-4, Clifton, Karachi, Pakistan

 Tel: 92 (0) 21-3529-1100/01